NaceurDjebali/bb-hw-2/README.md

+##
+I find this very bad to say, but I am convinced that after learning the fundamentals of javascript as pre-school homework, I have not been able to master and apply the curriculum of the past 2 weeks. therefore not for this homework assignment either. in my opinion this is all I have been able to set up as the start of this assignment, and get stuck with the questions where functional programming should be applied.
+So I made the part functions of codeacedemy again and tried to build with the current teaching material and spent hours in a row to find out where I could possibly make progress with as a result a lot of rabbit holes and black outs, but unfortunately this is still the result.

 # Homework Assignment

 This assignment covers the first week of the Intermediate Bootcamp.
 This repository contains 3 test files, each covering a single task.
 The order of the tasks does not matter. **You can complete them in any order.** Try to complete as many of them as you can.